TosbackCgusBridge-Bot/CGUs-versions/Newsmax/Privacy Policy.md

 **Contact Information for Newsmax**

-If you have any questions or concerns regarding this Privacy Policy, please call: 800-485-4350 or mail:

-1501 Northpoint Parkway, Suite 104
-West Palm Beach, FL 33407 USA
+If you have any questions or concerns regarding this Privacy Policy, please call: 800-485-4350, or mail: Newsmax Media, 1501 Northpoint Parkway, Suite 104, West Palm Beach, FL 33407.

 Questions or concerns regarding Newsmax's data protection practices should be e-mailed to: **customerservice@newsmax.com**.